 SANCTIONS AND REMEDIES

-6.1 Each Contracting Party shall put in place appropriate, effective and proportionate legal, administrative, and/or policy measures to address an applicant’s failure to provide the information required in Article 3 of this instrument.
+6.1 Each Contracting Party shall put in place appropriate, effective and proportionate legal, administrative, and/or policy measures to address an applicant’s failure to disclose the information specified in Article 3 of this instrument.
+Contracting parties should endeavor to develop these measures in conjunction with indigenous and local communities, subject to relevant national laws.

-6.2 Each Contracting Party shall provide an applicant an opportunity to rectify a failure to include the minimum information detailed in Article 3 before implementing sanctions or directing remedies.
+6.2 Each Contracting Party shall provide an applicant an opportunity to rectify an unintentional failure to disclose the information specified in Article 3 before implementing pre grant sanctions or directing remedies.

 6.3 Subject to Article 6.4, no Contracting Party shall revoke or render unenforceable a patent solely on the basis of an applicant’s failure to disclose the information specified in Article 3 of this instrument.

-6.4 Each Contracting Party may provide for post grant sanctions or remedies where there has been fraudulent intent in regard to the disclosure requirement in Article 3 of this instrument, in accordance with its national law.
+6.4 Each Contracting Party shall provide for post grant sanctions or remedies where an applicant, either willfully or with fraudulent intent, failed to disclose the information specified in Article 3 of this instrument, in accordance with its national law.

-6.5 Without prejudice to non-compliance as a result of a fraudulent intention as addressed under Article 6.4, Contracting Parties shall put in place adequate dispute mechanisms that allow all parties concerned to reach timely and mutually satisfactory solutions, in accordance with national law.
+6.5 Without prejudice to non-compliance as a result of a fraudulent intention as addressed under Article 6.4, Contracting Parties shall put in place adequate dispute mechanisms that allow all parties, including indigenous and local communities, to reach timely and mutually satisfactory solutions, in accordance with national law.

 Notes on Article 6

 1. Paragraph 6.1 requires each Party to put in place appropriate and effective legal, administrative and/or policy measures to address non-compliance with the disclosure requirement of Article 3.
 This provision leaves it up to the Parties to decide which measures are appropriate, effective and proportionate.
 The measures could include pre-grant sanctions, such as suspending the further processing of a patent application until the disclosure requirement is met, or withdrawing/lapsing the application if the applicant fails or refuses to provide the minimum information required in Article 3 within a time period as determined at the national level.
 These measures could also include post-grant sanctions, such as fines for wilfully failing to disclose the required information or intentionally providing incorrect information as well as the publication of judicial rulings.
+Additionally, this paragraph attempts to recognizes the interests and rights of indigenous peoples and local communities to be consulted on such measures.

 2. Paragraph 6.2 provides for an initial opportunity for an applicant who unintentionally failed to provide the minimum information detailed in Article 3 to address the disclosure requirement.
 The time period to correct the failure would be determined based on national patent laws.
 See also Article 3, Paragraph 4.